NxtGenDigital/azure_hands_on_lab/README_cosmosdb_lab.md

 print('Container WebsiteData created')
 ```

-#### Set the default database and container context to the new resources
+### step 2 - Set the default database and container context to the new resources

 We can use the ```%database {database_id}``` and ```%container {container_id}``` syntax.